JoinColony/purser/docs/api-providers.md

 ## Providers

+**_Providers are deprecated and will no longer be supported, so make sure you don't rely on them too much_**

 Create a connection to an Ethereum blockchain.
 This is achieved differently by the various providers.

 HTTP API endpoint for _etherscan_ and _infura_, injected into the webpage in the case of _metamask_, or local RPC connection in the case of _jsonRpc_.